Under Armour: Marketing and sponsorships

 Under Armour promotes its products by sponsorship agreements with athletes, celebrities, and sports teams, a field in which it competes with other sports apparel companies.
 One of its most fiscally beneficial marketing strategies has been its collaboration with actor Dwayne Johnson, who has endorsed the company since January 2016.

+Under Armour has a partnership with PGA Tour player Jordan Spieth who they signed an endorsement with in 2013.
+Spieth has won three majors to date (the 2015 Masters, the 2015 U.S. Open and the 2017 Open Championship) and has launched his own golf shoe, "Spieth One".

 Under Armour has worked with Hollywood to boost its profile.
 Its product placement dates to the 1999 sports drama Any Given Sunday, and has since included Friday Night Lights (2004), The Blind Side (2009), The Dark Knight Rises (2012), Lone Survivor (2013), The Martian (2015), and television series The Wire and House of Cards.
 Under Armour worked with costume designer Alexandra Byrne to create base-layer garments for characters in several films in the Marvel Cinematic Universe.

 Under Armour has a partnership with NBA athlete Stephen Curry, who is considered to be the "face of their footwear line".
 Originally signed to Nike, Curry joined with Under Armour in the 2013 offseason.
 As Curry became a two-time NBA Most Valuable Player Award winner and one of the most popular athletes in the world, sales of his shoes have become a major factor for the Under Armour brand, with stock prices rising and falling based on the success of the Curry shoe line.

-Under Armour has a partnership with PGA golfer Jordan Spieth, who has won three majors so far (the 2015 Masters, the 2015 U.S. Open and the 2017 Open Championship) and has launched his own golf shoe, "Spieth One."
+On March 3, 2016, the company became the Official Match Ball Partner of the North American Soccer League, starting with their 2016 season.
+In May, Under Armour and UCLA announced plans for a 15-year, $280 million contract, making this the largest shoe and apparel sponsorship in NCAA history.

 On October 10, 2018, Under Armour announced that it has signed Philadelphia 76ers center Joel Embiid to a sneaker endorsement deal.

+In December 2024, Under Armour announced their sponsorship of Unrivaled, the women’s 3x3 basketball league founded by Napheesa Collier and Breanna Stewart, serving as the league's "official uniform partner and performance outfitter" for the inaugural 2025 season.

+Japanese idol group SixTones member Jesse was appointed as brand ambassador for Under Armour Japan, as announced on March 24, 2025.